Using Infobip MCP servers

 If your MCP client supports adding additional headers through configuration or environment variable, you can use your Infobip API key.

-- Add it to yourt MCP client as an
+Add the key to your chosen MCP client as an

 OAuth 2.1